richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 Saving libraries or IFS files to save files and uploading to Amazon S3 storage.

+Downloading and restoring a library or IFS files from a save file stored on Amazon S3 storage.

 Uploading daily reports and other files to shared Amazon directories.
 (Similar to SharePoint).

 Uploading files to S3 storage so a trading partner can retrieve them.